[Public Policy Sessions 2026] What does Digital Sovereignty mean for the Civil Society?

 https://www.felixtreguer.fr/

-The Internet Society (ISOC) Switzerland Chapter is a non-profit organization that engages on a variety of Internet-related topics, ensuring that it is a place of possibility, opportunity, and progress that benefits people worldwide.
-We provide technically-grounded advice, policy recommendations, and educational material regarding privacy, security, Free and Open-Source Software, and digital sovereignty.
+The Internet Society (ISOC) Switzerland Chapter is a non-profit organization that engages on a variety of Internet-related topics, ensuring that the Internet remains a place of possibility, opportunity, and progress that benefits people worldwide.
+We provide technically grounded advice, policy recommendations, and educational material regarding privacy, security, Free and Open Source Software, and digital sovereignty.
 We also organize informative events and debates like the annual Public Policy Sessions and participate in collaborative research projects like the NGI0 Commons Fund.

-You can consider becoming a member (through the main ISOC web site) following the instructions at https://isoc.ch/membership, or just subscribe to our newsletter (2-3 announcements per year) by sending a message to contact@isoc.ch
+You can consider becoming a member (through the main ISOC website) by following the instructions at https://isoc.ch/membership, or simply subscribe to our newsletter (2–3 announcements per year) by sending a message to contact@isoc.ch.